 Financial instruments sold according to Sale and Re-purchase agreements are presented in the assets in Treasury bills & other governmental instruments in the financial position.
+The liability (repurchase agreements) is presented deducted from the balances of treasury bills and other government securities in the balance sheet, in addition to balances due to banks (due to the Central Bank of Egypt).
 Difference between face value & purchase amount is recorded as interest realized over the contractual period using effective interest method.